Private Loans: Understand Your Options

 ** End of the Aid Period means that your loan must be disbursed within 365 days from the end of the term when the balance was incurred.

-As a borrower, you have the right to select any lender you choose and Millersville University Office of Financial Aid will be happy to process any loan for students.
+As a borrower, you have the right to select any lender you choose, and the Millersville University Office of Financial Aid will be happy to process any loan for students.
 Other lenders may have the same eligibility allowances as those listed above.
-Please be sure to check with the lender if you have questions regarding eligibility requirements.
+Please check with the lender if you have any questions about eligibility requirements.

 -